 6. Take a test drive

 Never skip the test drive.
 It’s your chance to get a feel for the car and evaluate its performance.
 Pay attention to how it handles, any unusual noises, and the responsiveness of the brakes and steering.
+Your experience during the test drive is crucial to understanding how the car will suit your everyday driving needs.

 7. Negotiate the price